DDunda/SDL-plus-plus/README.md

 If you wish to compile the VS project, please follow my guide for installing SDL2 and SDL2_image: https://github.com/DDunda/InstallSDL2

 When I install SDL++ this way in the future, I will use the `SDL++` environment variable.

+## Credits
+Since this an SDL wrapper, this project uses SDL.
+The api, interal functions, and documentation comments, are all taken directly from the SDL library (which you can find [here](https://www.libsdl.org/download-2.0.php), by the way).